QuickBooks Blog

 Generative AI

 In your daily operations, you might already use generative AI tools like ChatGPT, Grammarly, or design platforms that suggest layouts and copy.
-In QuickBooks, AI agents help with things like categorizing expenses, forecasting cash flow, and sending smart reminders.
+In QuickBooks, AI agents, tools that can take action on your behalf based on your data, help with tasks such as categorizing expenses, forecasting cash flow, and sending smart reminders.
 It can also “learn” from your invoices, payroll, or inventory records to offer faster, more accurate recommendations.

 The goal?
 To help you run your business smarter and faster, with less guesswork.